Ukrainian Soul Food

 Parkinson’s Caregiver Group in Langley

-Parkinson Society British Columbia offers a peer support group for individuals affected by Parkinson’s disease, including caregivers, families and loved ones.
-The group meets on the third Friday of the month, from 1-3 p.m., at Douglas Recreation Centre, 20550 Douglas Cresc., Langley.
-The group offers an exchange of information along with resources, support, tips for self-care and more.
+Parkinson Society British Columbia is pleased to announce the opening of a special peer support group for Parkinson’s caregivers.
+We meet on the first Wednesday of the month (starting May 2), from 1:30-3 p.m.
+At Douglas Recreation Centre, 20550 Douglas Cresc.
+Langley.
+Please join us for an exchange of information and resources, support, tips for self-care, and more.
 Come and share your story.
-For more information call 1-800-668-3330, 604-662-3240 or email firstname.lastname@example.org.
+A small donation ($2 or $3) is required to cover room rental costs.
+For more information call 1-800-668-3330, 604-662-3240 or email firstname.lastname@example.org

 Peace Arch Weavers and Spinners Guild